fr830/rapidyank/README.md

 # rapidyank
 rapidyank is a net core 2 console app that will constantly poll [Rapid Scada](https://github.com/RapidScada)'s web service to get readings and persist them in a relational database.
+It's goal is to facilitate data analysis and reports development by using common data storage technology.

 # Getting Started